 - “Ed Wood Film ‘Necromania’ Rediscovered: Long-Thought ‘Lost’ Sexually Explicit Supernatural Tale.”

-I Heart Huckabees movie cast info via the AFI Catalog website and other sources.
+I Heart Huckabees movie cast and crew info via the AFI Catalog website and other sources.

 Dustin Hoffman, Lily Tomlin, Jude Law, and Naomi Watts I Heart Huckabees movie images: Fox Searchlight.

 “I Heart Huckabees Movie (2004) Review: Rambling Satire Wastes All-Star Cast” last updated in March 2021.